Liberals face probe into pandemic response after losing House vote

 MPs from all four opposition parties voted to pass a motion that orders the Trudeau government to turn over to the House of Commons health committee all records on a raft of issues related to the coronavirus response.

-The move by Conservative, Bloc Quebecois, New Democrat and Green MPs, plus one Independent, comes five days after the government survived a confidence vote on a previous Conservative motion that would have created a special committee to investigate the WE Charity affair and other alleged examples of corruption.
+That includes how they have gone about procuring rapid tests for COVID-19, vaccine development and the availability of personal protective equipment.

-The more recent motion zooms out from the WE controversy to focus more broadly on Ottawa's reaction to COVID-19, but the probe can still examine documents tied to the embattled charity.
+Yesterday's motion zooms out from the WE charity controversy to focus more broadly on Ottawa's reaction to COVID-19, but the probe can still examine documents tied to the embattled charity.

-Canada's procurement minister says an investigation would jeopardize federal contracts for personal protective equipment and vaccines as it could trigger the release of commercially sensitive information.
+Conservative Leader Erin O'Toole says the time frame to hand over requested documents -- extended from the 15 days originally proposed -- is reasonable.

-Conservative Leader Erin O'Toole calls the warning ``utterly false'' given the carve-outs for confidentiality concerns.
+The stakes were markedly lower than last week, when a Conservative motion to have a special committee probe alleged ethical breaches by the Liberals was defeated in a confidence vote that corralled the New Democrats into backing the Liberals.